vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Trader Joe's and checked out at 5:07 PM.
 I then went to Udupi Palace and ordered a spinach masala dosa; I left around 5:20 PM.
 I was back home a little before 5:40 PM.

+## Tuesday February 2

+In the evening, between 5:15 PM and 6:15 PM, I went to Mehak Indian Cuisine to pick up an online order.
+I wore a cloth face mask and had minimal human interaction in the journey and during pickup.